John Langdon-Davies: 1918–1936

 In 1919 Langdon-Davies wrote Militarism in Education, published by Headley Brothers, a study of the effect of the militarist and nationalist content of various educational systems.
 He stressed the importance of environment and early influences in the education of the young, compared with heredity.
 During this period he was moving between London, Oxford, Berkshire, Southampton, and Ireland, where he came to know leading figures in the political world.

 He also made his first visit to Catalonia, after which, in 1921, he and Connie, with their two small sons, settled for more than two years in the Pyrenean village of Ripoll, where he met groups of left-wing intellectuals and Catalan nationalists.
 Here, reading a lot of poetry and much influenced by Arthur Waley's translations of A Hundred and Seventy Chinese Poems, he wrote a small book of verse, Man on Mountain, which was printed in Ripoll and published by Birrell and Garnett in 1922.
 Since the letter w is more widely used in English than in Catalan, the local printer was obliged to send to Barcelona for extra supplies.
-The new w, however, turned out to be marginally larger than the originals so a slight discrepancy appears on most pages, making the book a collectors' item.
+The new w, however, turned out to be marginally larger than the originals so a slight discrepancy appears on most pages, making the book a collector's item.
 He returned to London and spent another period travelling between England, the United States and Catalonia.
 The Daily News sent him to Barcelona in 1923 to report on the coup d'état by Miguel Primo de Rivera, which he evaluated as comparable to the Irish question.